jmce22/pands-problem-sheet/README.md

            <summary>User point of view</summary>
            <p>

-User call of the script is :
+User call of the histogram script is :
 ```
 python .\08_plottask_hist.py
 ```